Open-ET/flux-data-qaqc/docs/source/tutorial.rst

 pressure deficit if one exists but not the other and average air temperature time series also exists with the input data at hourly or shorter temporal frequency.
 The Magnus equation (eqn.
-37 in the ASCE report) states that the saturation vapor pressure ($es$) in kPa relates to air temperature,
+37 in the ASCE report) states that the saturation vapor pressure (:math:`es`) in kPa relates to air temperature,

 .. math::  es = 0.6108  e^{\left(\frac{17.27 \cdot T}{(T + 237.3)}\right)}